sjmikler/pytorch-symbolic/docs/README.md

 ## New in 0.4.0

-Using the new experimental API you can create functional model just like in tensorflow: by calling the layer with placeholders as arguments.
+Using the new version of the API you can create functional model just like in Keras: by calling the layer with placeholders as arguments.
 Layer will be then automagically registered in your model.

 ```py